logzio/docker-collector-logs/README.md

 Spin up your Docker containers if you haven’t done so already.
 Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 ### Change log
+- 0.1.4:
+    - **BREAKING CHANGES**:
+    - Upgrade to Filebeat 7.12.1.
+    - Added multiline variables for support of multiline patterns.
+- 0.1.3: Processors were moved to root level of the yml to allow rename of filebeat metadata fields.
 - 0.1.2: Add rename processor ("renameFields") to specify a list of fields to rename.
 - 0.1.1: Fixed script to match Filebeat 7.9 changes.
 - 0.1.0: